Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Fully Heterogeneous Model Assumptions

-Assumption \ref{ass:shrink_thres} is called the ``shrinking threshold'' assumption and was introduced in the threshold literature in \citet{hansen1999threshold}.
-This assumption is similar to the idea of local-to-zero approximations in hypothesis testing and is universally used in the threshold literature (see, e.g. \citep{miao2020panel1}) to derive a pivotal asymptotic distribution of $\hat{\gamma}$ such that tabulated critical values can be used.
-However, the assumption implies that the derived asymptotic distribution is a better approximation of the sampling distribution when $\delta^{0}_i$ is small, which nevertheless is the most useful case, since for large threshold magnitudes, $\delta_i^0$ becomes easier to estimate (see Theorem \ref{th:conv_gamma} below).
+Assumption \ref{ass:shrink_thres} is called the ``shrinking threshold'' assumption and was introduced in the threshold literature in \citet{hansen2000sample}.
+This assumption is similar to the idea of local-to-zero approximations in hypothesis testing and is universally used in the threshold literature to derive a pivotal asymptotic distribution of $\hat{\gamma}$ such that tabulated critical values can be used.
+However, it also implies that the derived asymptotic distribution is a better approximation of the sampling distribution when $\delta^{0}_i$ is small, which nevertheless is the most useful case, since for large threshold magnitudes, $\delta_i^0$ becomes easier to estimate (see Theorem \ref{th:conv_gamma} below).
 This is the first paper in which the $\delta^{0}_i$ are allowed to have varying degrees of threshold magnitudes through the parameters $\alpha_i$.

 Part i) of Assumption \ref{ass:hiordmom} requires that the fourth-order conditional moments of $x_{i,t}$ and $x_{i,t}e_{i,t}$ exist and are bounded.
 Parts ii) and iii) are similar to Assumption A.5 of \citet{miao2020panel1}, and are made to ensure that the square matrix, $M_{\mathscr{D},i}(\gamma_i)$, is well-behaved in the neighbourhood of $\gamma_i^0$.
-Condition $M_{\mathscr{D},i}(\gamma^0_i) > 0$ excludes a continuous threshold model, as does Assumption 1.7 of \citet{hansen2000sample}. $N \rightarrow \infty$ is not required because $N \rightarrow \infty$ for the full heterogeneous model is only necessary to remove the IFE.
+Condition $M_{\mathscr{D},i}(\gamma^0_i) > 0$ excludes the continuous threshold model, similar to Assumption 1.7 in \citet{hansen2000sample}. $N \rightarrow \infty$ is not required here because $N \rightarrow \infty$ for the full heterogeneous model is only necessary to remove the IFE.
 Assumption \ref{ass:wellbehlim} provides conditional moment boundedness for all $\gamma_i \in \Gamma_i$.